Adversarial Rademacher Complexity of Deep Neural Networks: Additional Experiments

 \subsection{Experiments on CIFAR-100}

-\paragraph{Perfomance.} In Table \ref{tab:my_jabel}, we show the performance of standard training and adversarial training on CIFAR-100 using VGG-16 and 19 networks.
-We can see that using smaller number of training samples is unable to train an acceptable VGG-networks on CIFAR-100.
-Therefore it is hard use only 50000 training samples to study the trends of the weight norm using the experiments on CIFAR-100.
-We compare the product of weight norm between standard and adversarial training.
+\paragraph{Performance Analysis.} Table \ref{tab:my_jabel} presents comparative results between standard and adversarial training on CIFAR-100 using VGG-16 and VGG-19 architectures.
+Our experiments reveal that the standard CIFAR-100 training set size of 50,000 samples is insufficient to effectively train VGG networks to acceptable performance levels.
+This limitation makes it challenging to analyze weight norm trends through CIFAR-100 experiments.
+Nevertheless, we compare the product of weight norms between standard and adversarial training methods to gain insights into their relative behaviors.

-\paragraph{Product of Weight Norms.} In Figure \ref{fig:cifar100}, we show the results of on training VGG-19-16 and VGG-19 on CIFAR-100.
-Similar to the experiments on CIFAR-10, we can see that the adversarially trained models have larger weight norm that that of the standard trained model.
+\paragraph{Product of Weight Norms.} Figure \ref{fig:cifar100} presents the training results for VGG-16 and VGG-19 architectures on CIFAR-100.
+Consistent with our CIFAR-10 experiments, adversarially trained models exhibit significantly larger weight norms compared to their standard-trained counterparts.